Choosing the right hobby is the first big decision when building a hobby website.

 That gives the site room to grow.

-Ask whether you can actually help
+Ask whether you can be useful

 A hobby website is not just a place to say, “I like this.”